February 15, 2021 | Warrenville, IL

 Smaller Class Sizes

+With smaller class sizes, social distancing in the classroom is easy.
 Because class sizes are small with a max of 8 students per classroom, selecting compact charging and disinfection solutions was key.
 Products that are easily accessible and fit well in the daily routine for both staff and students were an essential requirement.

 Like the comprehensive plan Little Friends creates for each child, they also needed a comprehensive strategy for charging, storing, securing and sanitizing shared iPad devices.
 Having worked with LocknCharge before, Mike Briggs, President & CEO of Little Friends, was very familiar with LocknCharge solutions.
 He made what he referred to as an “easy decision” to purchase 25 Carrier™ 10 Charging Stations and 25 UVone™ UV-C Disinfection Stations.

 Because the UVone units are mounted right next to Carrier 10 Charging Stations in classrooms, devices can be quickly sanitized before storing and charging overnight.
 The ability to select the proper charging station and pair it with a disinfection station ensured that the complete solution was tailored to their needs.
 Here are some other benefits these two solutions offer: